k-changwu/image-steganography-tool/README.md

 Worked on debugging LSB extraction method.
 Noticed extracted bits did not include the limiter added.
 Since the limiter string is not found, the function concludes that there is no hidden message found.
 - **Rickey** 🌪️
 Did more research on new algorithms / steganography techniques and brainstormed on what to implement next for our tool, such as masking + filtering and randomized LSB.
+### Dec 29, 2021 (Wednesday) (winter break ❄️)
+- **Katherine** 🧊 &  **Rickey** 🌪️
+Sucessfully implemented LSB extraction mode where an image that has been processed with our tool and contains a hidden message is inputted by a user.
+Fixed bugs over a 3 hour zoom call.
+Found out that if statements initially used to help debug were causing the extraction to end prematurely, meaning the delimiter was never even extracted.
+Decided to change the logic by using while loop that looks for the delimiter in batches sized of its binary length.
+Every batch is checked to see if matches the delmiter.
+If not matched,a new batch is extracted and chekced and so on.
+The hidden message is returned as a binary string.
+Sucessfuly tested on messages containing whitespaces.